the wonderful world of food

 I have a dozen or more other cookbooks, each of which has its strong recipes, but those are the ones that consistently deliver foolproof recipes.
 I recommend them highly!
 I also recommend going to your local library and reviewing their selection.
 You can test drive them, or get that ONE recipe that makes you want the book.
 Or, for items like the Larousse Gastronomique you can just study, laugh, and copy all the sorbet recipes.
 You might also be able to save yourself some trouble.
 In the past, I've checked out fabulous books on Scandinavian baking, only to discover that everyone around me immediately gained several pounds as I practiced making danishes.
 It was better that I didn't own that book!

 I've had mixed luck with recipes provided on the web.
 My intuition is getting better about warning me away from recipes that seem to lack something important.
-Whenever I find a recipe on-line that I love, I gush about it on my weblog, Things Consumed.
+Whenever I have found a recipe on-line that I loved, I gushed about it on my weblog (now archived for your enjoyment), Things Consumed.

 My Recipes